telerik/kendo-angular/.github/ISSUE_TEMPLATE.md

 For bug reports, please provide the **STEPS TO REPRODUCE** and, if possible, a **MINIMAL DEMO** of the issue.
 You can use https://plnkr.co or share your project in a public repository.

   1. Find an example in [the documentation](http://www.telerik.com/kendo-angular-ui/components/) that looks similar to your case.
-  2. Open it in Plunker by using the **OPEN AS PLUNKER** button.
+  2. Open it in StackBlitz by using the **OPEN IN STACKBLITZ** button.
-  3. Modify the plunk, so that the issue is reproducible in it.
+  3. Modify the snippet, so that the issue is reproducible in it.
 Try to include the minimum possible amount of code.
-  4. Save the plunk by using the blue **Save** button at the top.
+  4. Save the snippet by using the blue **FORK** button at the top.
   5. Copy the link from the address bar of the browser.
 -->